- Ph.D., University of Illinois at Urbana-Champaign, 1985

 Professor of Electrical and Computer Engineering

-- IoT system security
+- IoT and cyber-physical system security

-H. Yin and N. K. Jha, "A health decision support system based on wearable medical sensors and machine learning ensembles," IEEE Trans. on Multi-Scale Computing Systems, Oct.-Dec.
+- H. Yin and N. K. Jha, ``A health decision support system based on wearable medical sensors and machine learning ensembles,” IEEE Trans. on Multi-Scale Computing Systems, Oct.-Dec.
 2017.

 Honors and Awards: